AdobeDocs/developers-animatesdk-docs/TextureAtlasExporter_object/TextureAtlasExporter5.md

 #### Description

-Property; An integer indicating the number of pixels of padding to add around each sprite in the sprite sheet.
+Property; An integer indicating the number of pixels of padding to add around each texture in the texture atlas.

 #### Example